 A Permit Application is accessible from the Applications screen up until the status is changed to ‘Issued’.
 Once issued, the Permit will be accessible from the Permits screen.
-To learn more about all permit statuses, see Overview of Permit Statuses.
+To learn more about all permit statuses, see Overview of Permit Statuses and Processing a Permit Application.
 To create a Permit from the Issued stage, see our tutorial How to Create a New Permit.

-3. In the Permit Management screen, select Applications on the left.
+3. In the Permit Management screen, click Applications on the left.

-4. Select the Create Application button to start a new Permit Application.
+4. Click the Create Application button to start a new Permit Application.
 The Permit Editor window will pop up.

 5. Navigate through the tabs of the Permit Editor window to enter the relevant information.
 Full details on each tab are included below.

 Things to know before you begin: